guysexton/TheDrag/README.md

 4. As an environmental researcher not only does my career need me to travel but it has also made me aware of the dangers of carbon emissions.
 I would like a centralized source of vehicles that leaves a minimal amount of emissions.
 5. I'm in the market for a car.
 More than just knowing the price, I want to know what the car will look like before I buy it.

-User Stories from Customers:
+User Stories from Customers with Estimations:
-6. As a concerned user of who is making my product I would like to see the developer team of the product.
+6. As a concerned user of who is making my product I would like to see the developer team of the product. / 1 Hour
-7. I want to be clear about the purpose of the website.
+7. I want to be clear about the purpose of the website. / 1 Hour
-8. As a user with bad eyesite I want to be able to use the website easily for someone with my disability.
+8. As a user with bad eyesite I want to be able to use the website easily for someone with my disability. /2 Hours
-9. As someone who browses the internet everyday, I would like a clean and polished UI.
+9. As someone who browses the internet everyday, I would like a clean and polished UI. / 2 Hours
-10. I would like to know closest locations of dealerships selling a certain model.
+10. I would like to know closest locations of dealerships selling a certain model.  / 3 Hours